isomerpages/moe-yummybuddies/_yummy-bites/Flip/Angry.md

 <br>
 <img src="/images/Comics/Yummy%20Bites/Flip/comics_flip_angry_03.jpg" style="width:80%">
 <br>
 What do you do when you are angry?
-You can use Trace your hand breathing.
-Hold up one hand taking long deep inhales when tracing upward and slowly exhaling when moving down the finger.

-You can also do what you like/enjoy to calm down before looking at the problem again.
+Whenever you need to calm down, you could try the Hand Breathing technique.
+Hold up one hand and slowly trace the outline of your fingers.
+Take long deep inhales when tracing upward and exhale slowly when tracing downwards.
+You could also do something you enjoy to feel more relaxed before looking at the problem again.